mdfarragher/DSC/LoadingData/CaliforniaHousing/README.md

 Unfortunately we cannot train on this dataset directly.
 The data needs to be processed first to make it suitable for training.
 This is what you will do in this assignment.

 Let's get started.

+In these assignments you will not be using the code in Github.
+Instead, you'll be building all the applications 100% from scratch.
+So please make sure to create a new folder somewhere to hold all of your assignments.

-You need to build a new application from scratch by opening a terminal and creating a new NET Core console project:
+Now please open a console window.
+You are going to create a new subfolder for this assignment and set up a blank console application:

 ```bash
 $ dotnet new console -o LoadingData
 $ cd LoadingData
 ```

+Also make sure to copy the dataset file(s) into this folder because the code you're going to type next will expect them here.

 Now install the following packages